cmontalvo251/TOSIM/README.md

 5.)
 The DRIVER and TOWED functions are now passed the T variable rather than T%DRIVER or T%TOWED

 Things needed to do for Version 8.0
 1.)
-Nominal.CS file needs to get moved into each vehicles respective files - Read routines need to get updated as well 2.)
+Nominal.CS file has been moved into each vehicles respective files - Read routines need to get updated as well 2.)
 There needs to be 1 and only 1 control subroutine - This will get rid of the handshake stuff
 	Driver - Needs a drive forward and the hooks (commented for now) for waypoint control Towed - Just needs inner loop control